-Significantly worse health and wellbeing compared with the rest of the nation and the factors associated with poorer outcomes:
+with the rest of the nation and the factors associated with poorer outcomes:

-To improve our chances of success and achieve the greatest impact, tackling poor health and wellbeing of our patients and the people we serve, we will prioritise working in partnership and across the system.
-To do this, we will:
+Childhood mortality is significantly higher than the Significantly worse health and wellbeing compared national average within our region whilst more babies are below average birth weights.
+In alignment with The National Maternity Safety Strategy ambition To improve our chances of success and achieve to ensure continuity of care to half the rate of the greatest impact, tackling poor health and stillbirths, neonatal mortality and reduce the rate of wellbeing of our patients and the people we preterm births, our ambition is to grow Research and serve, we will prioritise working in partnership Innovation in this area.
+Furthermore, the launch of and across the system.
+To do this, we will: the Born and Bred in Doncaster (BaBi-D) cohort study that aims to improve the health and wellbeing of families across Doncaster with a focus on addressing • Identify opportunities to grow Research and health inequalities and inclusion, provides the Innovation with our academic, commercial and springboard to identify the needs of our local families healthcare partners to address the relevant and gives us an opportunity to work across the factors contributing to poor health and wellbeing, Doncaster Borough using connected data.
+This better for example; obesity, smoking cessation, alcohol understanding of the wants and needs of the families and substance misuse. we serve, will provide a robust platform on which to Develop and evaluate processes for working in grow Research and Innovation in this area.
+We will:

-- Identify opportunities to grow Research and Innovation with our academic, commercial and healthcare partners to address the relevant factors contributing to poor health and wellbeing, for example; obesity, smoking cessation, alcohol and substance misuse. - Develop and evaluate processes for working in partnership across the care pathway to support effective collaborations, building on the specialist knowledge and expertise of our partners to ultimately grow Research and Innovation opportunities within DBTH and beyond.
+- partnership across the care pathway to support effective collaborations, building on the specialist • Ensure the ongoing successful delivery of the knowledge and expertise of our partners BaBi-D study. to ultimately grow Research and Innovation activity in complementary areas of strategic priority.
+Going forward we will translate these into tangible outputs through successful grant capture both as the lead and partner institution as well as developing joint programmes and initiatives that creates synergy across the system whilst supporting the delivery of activity in areas of strategic importance.

+opportunities within DBTH and beyond.